CasellaJr/casellajr.github.io/_posts/2021-11-03-Intel-Open-Federated-Learning.md

 There are basically two components in the library: the collaborator which uses local dataset to train a global model and the aggregator which receives model updates from collaborators and combines them to form the global model.

 The aggregator is framework-agnostic, while the collaborator can use any deep learning frameworks, such as Tensorflow or PyTorch.

+Just to take confidence with this new framework, I am trying something simple: understand if an architecture with only 1 collaborator is equal to a non federated case.
+I will use DNNs (in particular CNNs like VGG) on simple datasets like MNIST or CIFAR10.